-Job spoke of the coming Redeemer: “Even now, my witness is in heaven; my advocate is there on high” (Job 16:19, Complete Jewish Bible).
+Job prophesied the coming Redeemer: “Even now, my witness is in heaven; my advocate is there on high” (Job 16:19, Complete Jewish Bible).
 “I know that my Redeemer lives and that in the end He will stand on the earth” (Job 19:25).

 Even though the saints of the past offered up sacrifices to God, these sacrifices could not remove their sins.
 The writer of Hebrews told us “it is not possible that the blood of goats and bulls could take away sin”(Hebrews 10:4).
 Jesus Christ is the only acceptable sacrifice for our sins.

 The Lamb Slain from the Foundation of the World

 Jesus Christ has always been the image of the invisible God, the speaker of God’s words—the Word, the mediator between God and man, and the Lamb upon the throne, “slain from the foundation of the world” (Revelation 13:8).

 Christ died not only for our sins but for the sins of the whole world, (1 John 2:2) in the past, in the present, and in the future.

 All of the Apostles echo the most significant truth, that Jesus’ death had been established from the foundation of the world:

 - The Apostle Peter told us Christ was foreordained as a Lamb from the foundation of the world (1 Peter 1:19;20).

 - Paul said, “He died to sin once for all” (Romans 6:10).
 Meaning all those in the past, present, and the future.